-mp_block puts the slave threads into a blocked state using the system call blockproc.
-The slave threads stay blocked until a call is made to mp_unblock.
+mp\block puts the slave threads into a blocked state using the system call blockproc.
+The slave threads stay blocked until a call is made to mp\unblock.
 These routines are useful if the job has bursts of parallelism separated by long stretches of single processing, as with an interactive program.
 You can block the slave processes so they consume CPU cycles only as needed, thus freeing the machine for other users.
-The Fortran system automatically unblocks the slaves on entering a parallel region should you neglect to do so.
+The Fortran system automatically unblocks the slaves on entering a parallel region if you neglect to do so.

-mp setup, mp create, and mp destroy
+mp\setup, mp\create, and mp\destroy

-The mp_setup, mp_create, and mp_destroy subroutine calls create and destroy threads of execution.
+The mp\setup, mp\create, and mp\destroy subroutine calls create and destroy threads of execution.
 This can be useful if the job has only one parallel portion or if the parallel parts are widely scattered.
 When you destroy the extra execution threads, they cannot consume system resources; they must be re-created when needed.
-Use of these routines is discouraged because they degrade performance; the mp_block and mp_unblock routines should be used in almost all cases.
+Use of these routines is discouraged because they degrade performance; the mp\block and mp\unblock routines should be used in almost all cases.

-mp_setup takes no arguments.
-It creates the default number of processes as defined by previous calls to mp_set_numthreads, by the MP_SET_NUMTHREADS environment variable (described in "Environment Variables: MP_SET_NUMTHREADS, MP_BLOCKTIME, MP_SETUP" on page 92), or by the number of CPUs on the current hardware platform. mp_setup is called automatically when the first parallel loop is entered to initialize the slave threads.
+mp\setup takes no arguments.
+It creates the default number of processes as defined by previous calls to mp\set\numthreads, by the MP\SET\NUMTHREADS environment variable (described in "Environment Variables: MP\SET\NUMTHREADS, MP\BLOCKTIME, MP\SETUP" on page 96), or by the number of CPUs on the current hardware platform. mp\setup is called automatically when the first parallel loop is entered to initialize the slave threads.

-mp_create takes a single integer argument, the total number of execution threads desired.
+mp\create takes a single integer argument, the total number of execution threads desired.
 Note that the total number of threads includes the master thread.
-Thus, mp_create(n) creates one thread less than the value of its argument. mp_destroy takes no arguments; it destroys all the slave execution threads, leaving the master untouched.
+Thus, mp\create(n) creates one thread less than the value of its argument. mp\destroy takes no arguments; it destroys all the slave execution threads, leaving the master untouched.

 When the slave threads die, they generate a SIGCLD signal.
-If your program has changed the signal handler to catch SIGCLD, it must be prepared to deal with this signal when mp_destroy is executed.
-This signal also occurs when the program exits; mp_destroy is called as part of normal cleanup when a parallel Fortran job terminates.
+If your program has changed the signal handler to catch SIGCLD, it must be prepared to deal with this signal when mp\destroy is executed.
+This signal also occurs when the program exits; mp\destroy is called as part of normal cleanup when a parallel Fortran job terminates.